cereum/sol-account-decoder/README.md

 ## To Build from Source:

-1. Install deps
+1. Install dependencies with
    `yarn`

-2. Start
+2. To run the app use:
    `yarn start`